sangeeta1998/het_sys/adaptive_orchestration/README.md

 # Adaptive IoT Orchestration

 ## 🔬 Research Focus
-This folder contains the **Adaptive IoT Orchestration** research - a novel framework for self-adapting IoT systems in dynamic network conditions.
+This folder contains the **Adaptive IoT Orchestration** research, a novel framework for self-adapting IoT systems in dynamic network conditions.

 ## 📁 Contents